-- 1. The student should receive timely, written notice of the specific charge against him, and the date and time of the hearing.
+The student should receive timely, written notice of the specific charge against him, and the date and time of the hearing.
 This charge should be sufficiently precise as to enable the student to understand the grounds upon which the college seeks to impose a penalty against him and to enable him to adequately prepare any explanation or defense which may be available to him.
-The student will be allowed to have an advisor accompany him. - 2.
-The student shall be given an opportunity to respond to the evidence against him.
+The student will be allowed to have an advisor accompany him.

+- 2. The student shall be given an opportunity to respond to the evidence against him.
 He shall have an opportunity to present his position, make such admissions, denials, or explanations as he thinks appropriate and testify or present such other evidence as is available to him.
 The technical rules of evidence normally followed in civil and criminal trials shall not apply. - 3.
-The decision of the Disciplinary Committee should be based upon the evidence presented at the hearing and a finding of guilt must be based upon substantial evidence.

-GROUNDS FOR APPEAL: a decision or judgment of the Disciplinary Committee may be appealed by the aggrieved party upon the following grounds:

-- A. Prejudicial error committed during the hearing whereby the aggrieved was deprived of a fair hearing. - B. Noncumulative material and relative evidence new or newly discovered which with reasonable diligence could not have been produced at the hearing.

-C. The decision or judgment is not supported nor justified by the evidence.
+The decision of the Disciplinary Committee should be based upon the evidence presented at the hearing and a finding of guilt must be based upon substantial evidence. - 4.
+Cases of alleged sexual assault.
+In cases involving alleged sexual assault both the accuser and the accused shall be informed of the following: - A. Both the accuser and the accused are entitled to the same opportunity to have others present during a disciplinary proceeding; and, - B. Both the accuser and the accused shall be informed of any disciplinary proceeding involving allegation of sexual assault.
+GROUNDS FOR APPEAL: a decision or judgment of the Disciplinary Committee may be appealed by the aggrieved party upon the following grounds: - A. Prejudicial error committed during the hearing whereby the aggrieved was deprived of a fair hearing. - B. Noncumulative material and relative evidence new or newly discovered which with reasonable diligence could not have been produced at the hearing. - C. The decision or judgment is not supported nor justified by the evidence.

 NOTICE OF APPEAL: A Notice of Appeal shall be in writing and shall be filed with the President of the College, to whom the appeal is taken, within ten (10) calendar days from the promulgation and filing of the decision or judgment on which the appeal is based.
 Failure to timely file the above mentioned notice shall constitute a waiver of any right to appeal.